deswebcom/polynotif/README.md

-# \<polynotifs\>

 # polynotifs

-this is a simple Polymer Application that send web notifications using the platinum-push-messaging Polymer element.
+This is a simple Polymer Application that subscribes to web notifications using the platinum-push-messaging Polymer element.